kiewic/PowerBI-WaffleChart/Tutorial/ProfessionalVisualGuidline.md

 4. Ensure that elements in the visual do not overlap each other on different sizes of the visual, different types of datasets and different formatting settings.

+5. Use [Segoe UI](https://www.microsoft.com/typography/fonts/family.aspx?FID=331) font for user interface text.
+This way labels of your visual will be the same style as other visuals on the report.
+Example of such font fallback:

+        .chicletSlicer {
+            font-family: 'Segoe UI', 'wf_segoe-ui_normal', helvetica, arial, sans-serif;
+        }

-5. Set min/max fields for data roles to limit the number of fields that can be dropped into the specific field bucket.
+6. Set min/max fields for data roles to limit the number of fields that can be dropped into the specific field bucket.

-6. Add unit tests that will validate your visual ensuring that new changes will not break your visual.
+7. Add unit tests that will validate your visual ensuring that new changes will not break your visual.

 Be sure to review [Common problems of custom visuals](./SubmissionCommonProblems.md).
 Also, check our [test cases and acceptable web browsers](./SubmissionTesting.md).